larsjuhljensen/JensenLab/_pages/training_stringapp.md

 ## Exercise 3

 In this exercise, we will work with a list of 541 proteins associated with epithelial ovarian cancer (EOC) as identified by phosphoproteomics in the study by [Francavilla et al.](https://doi.org/10.1016/j.celrep.2017.03.015).
-An adapted, simplified version of their results table can be downloaded [here](/assets/Francavilla2017CellRep.tsv).
+An adapted, simplified version of their results table can be downloaded [here in TSV format](/assets/Francavilla2017CellRep.tsv) and [here in XLSX format](/assets/Francavilla2017CellRep.xlsx).

 ### 3.1 Protein network retrieval

 Go to the menu **File → Import → Network from Public Databases**.
-In the import dialog, choose **STRING: protein query** as the **Data Source** and paste the list of UniProt accession numbers from the UniProt column in the table into the **Enter protein names or identifiers** field.
+In the import dialog, choose **STRING: protein query** as the **Data Source** and paste the list of UniProt accession numbers from the UniProt column in the table (first column) into the **Enter protein names or identifiers** field.

 Next, the disambiguation dialog shows all query terms that cannot be matched to a unique STRING protein, with the first matching STRING protein for each query term automatically selected.
 This default is fine for this exercise; click the **Import** button to continue.
 Check that **View → Always Show Graphics Details** for a detailed view of the network.